 The Chod Rig

-Chapter 6: Ice Fishing For Carp
+Ice Fishing for Carp

-The answer to that question is carp fishing during the winter, or ice fishing for carp is 100% doable.
+The answer to that question is carp fishing during the winter or ice fishing for Carp is 100% doable.

-Here’s a quick list of some of the minimum equipment you will need to ice fish for carp.
+Here’s a quick list of some of the minimum equipment you will need to ice fish for Carp:

 - Hand Auger or Gas-Powered Auger